ossf/malicious-packages/docs/design/repo_reports.md

 Firstly, having malicious repository reports in the Malicious Packages repository maintains a clear single source for these reports.
 This helps both consumers and producers of reports as they have a single origin.

 Secondly, keeping them together avoids fragmenting the OSV ID "MAL" prefix space.
-If the malicious repository reports were in a new repository would likely need a separate ID prefix.
-By keeping the "MAL" prefix across all reports consumers can clearly identify malicious from vulnerability reports.
+If the malicious repository reports were in a new repository, they would likely need a separate ID prefix.
+By keeping the "MAL" prefix across all reports consumers can clearly identify malicious reports from vulnerability reports.

 Finally, keeping all the malicious reports together makes it easier to manage the tool and automation needed to manage the data set.